gradle/community/docs/cookbook/README.md

 Not all of them can be covered in the [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html) which represents core documentation maintained for each Gradle release.
 Moreover, being tied to the Gradle release contribution process and the release cycle makes it more difficult to contribute there.
-Even for us, it has been difficult to maintain documentation in such a way, and many pages have been quite outdated.
+Maintaining documentation has been challenging for us as well, leading to many outdated pages.

 So, we decided to build a second resource as an extension to the Gradle User Manual, with the following in mind:

 - Gradle Cookbook remains an official resource under `community.gradle.org`.
-  It is not a second-class citizen, just another structure not tied to the Gradle release cycle
+  It is not a second-class citizen, just another structure that is not tied to the Gradle release cycle
 - Pages should be focused on offering solutions to end users for particular use cases, hence the _Cookbook_
 - We follow the Wiki-alike collaboration style,